 If you are not on the State’s Residents Roll to register as a resident of the City of Karratha you must complete or update (if you have recently re-located from another part of Australia) your Australian Electoral Commission profile.
 You can enrol online or complete an enrolment form by following this link: Enrol to vote for Commonwealth, State or Local Government.

 Enrolments can be completed at any time however to be eligible for an upcoming election you will need to ensure that your enrolment has been submitted at least 50 days prior to the election day for it to be considered.
-In regards to the 2019 local government elections, this date is 30 August 2019.
-Any enrolments received after this date will not allow you to participate in the 2019 local government elections however will allow you to be involved in elections after this date for the City of Karratha.
+In regards to the 2021 ordinary government elections, this date is 27 August 2020.
+Any enrolments received after this date will not allow you to participate in the 2021 local government elections however will allow you to be involved in elections after this date for the City of Karratha.

 If you are an owner or occupier of land and resident outside of the City of Karratha, you can also vote by completing one of the following forms.
 If you claim has been accepted, this will allow you to be on the Owners and Occupiers Roll for the City of Karratha for a period of two ordinary election periods.
 After the second election, you will need to re-enrol.
 If you need any assistance, please contact the City of Karratha on 9186 8555.